 One concern I had with the speed at which we finished the series was long-term retention, but 老大 retained almost all characters and can read many other books independently!
 However, Sagebooks recommends that most children should not rush and would benefit from 1 lesson per day, thereby completing the series within 18 months.

 - I wish there were page numbers in the version that we read.
 However, when I provided feedback to Sagebooks, they said “We had initially wanted to keep things simple for the child.
 But after receiving many requests from teachers and parents, we have since added page numbers to the later editions.”

 - The set is very expensive.

 How does Sagebooks compare to other beginner readers?

 老大 and I have enjoyed reading each of these books, but I think these are better for reading practice after Sagebooks.
-Greenfield doesn’t do as well with spaced repetition, and 四五快读 has too many Chinese characters on a page for new learners.
+Greenfield does not have much spaced repetition, and 四五快读 has too many Chinese characters on a page for new learners.
 Also, 四五快读 has no audio.
 Odonata might be okay as a single curriculum.
 However, since Odonata does not have as much spaced repetition, especially as the levels become more advanced, many parents have to supplement with activities and other reinforcement.

 In summary, I highly recommend Sagebooks Basic 500.